ibm-cloud-docs/dns-svcs/resolver-config.md

 This document is intended as general guidance only.
 Refer to your operating system's documentation for full details.
 {:important}

+Any VPC added to a private DNS zone before November 10, 2020, must configure the virtual server instance to use private DNS resolvers (`161.26.0.7` and `161.26.0.8`).
+VPCs added after November 11, 2020 are configured automatically with private DNS resolvers.
+{:note}

 [Generation 1](#updating-dns-resolver-vpcgen1) and [generation 2](#updating-dns-resolver-vpcgen2) VPC virtual server instances (VSI) have different networking configurations.
 Refer to the appropriate section for your use case.
 {:shortdesc}